Schoolgirl Strikers: Gameplay

 Schoolgirl Strikers is a card collecting mobile game with RPG and visual novel influences.
 It was released in 2014 and is available for iOS and Android devices.
 Some of the things that make Schoolgirl Strikers different from your average card collecting game are the special story missions and the 3D battle system; along with the ability to dress the girls up as you see fit.
 The way the battle system as a whole works is also quite different; you can choose any girls you want (limited to 5 at a time) to be in your team as long as you have at least one card of them.
 Then you add main and sub "Memocas" to them instead of just simply putting the cards themselves in a battle deck.
 The main Memocas also affect the girls' appearances in battle.

 Media

 Anime

 An original anime television adaption has been announced, Hiroshi Nishikiori directed the series at J.C.Staff with scripts written by Takao Yoshioka and Mizuto Suzuki and Kengo Tokusashi produced the music at Square Enix.
-The anime aired between January 7 to April 1, 2017, on Tokyo MX with further broadcasting on BS11, AT-X, KBS, and Sun TV; Crunchyroll streamed the anime.
+The anime aired between January 7 to April 1, 2017, on Tokyo MX with further broadcasting on BS11, AT-X, KBS, and Sun TV; Crunchyroll streamed the series.
 The designs for their combat outfits as key visual were unveiled in November 2016.
 The series ran for 13 episodes and released across seven BD/DVD volumes.